Lubombo Transfrontier Conservation Area: Maputo Elephant Reserve

 On 18 July 2012 Macauhub News Agency reported that a public tender will be issued for selection of the company that will carry out the studies of the economic feasibility of building a deep water port an Techobanine.

 The Mozambique Transport and Communications Minister, Paulo Zucula, said the master plan for the project had recently been completed, and that the proposal was due to be presented soon to the Council of Ministers.
 The port complex is expected to cover an area of 30,000 hectares, and will have an additional area of 11,000 hectares for industrial development, as well as capacity to process 200 million tons of cargo.

 The Techobanine region is 70km from Maputo and 20km north of Ponta do Ouro.

 Tembe Elephant Park

 Tembe Elephant Park is situated in Maputaland, in the north-eastern region of KwaZulu-Natal, South Africa adjoining the Mozambique border.
 It is home to the province's biggest African elephant herd and its only indigenous elephants.
 Tembe's 300 km2 comprises a variety of unique sand forest, woodland, grassland and swampland habitats.

 The Greater St. Lucia Wetland Park

-The Greater St Lucia Wetland Park in the Ponta do Ouro-Kosi Bay Transfrontier Conservation Area was proclaimed a World Heritage Site in November 1999.
+The Greater St Lucia Wetland Park in the Ponta do Ouro-Kosi Bay Transfrontier Conservation Area (TFCA) was proclaimed a UNESCO World Heritage Site in November 1999.
 The site is the largest estuarine system in Africa and includes the southernmost extension of coral reefs on the continent.
 Efforts are ongoing to extend the existing World Heritage Site northwards to encompass the Mozambican section of the TFCA, which includes a marine protected area.